What ICD-10 codes are used for pericardial effusion?

 - Pericardial sac fluid excess

-Commonly asked questions
+Frequently asked questions

-Pericardial Effusion can be caused by inflammation, injury, infections, heart surgery, or other conditions affecting the heart.
+Pericardial effusion can be caused by inflammation, injury, infections, heart surgery, or other conditions affecting the heart.

 While mild pericardial effusion might not be dangerous, severe cases can lead to cardiac tamponade, a life-threatening condition where the accumulated fluid compresses the heart.

-Treatment for Pericardial Effusion depends on its cause and severity.
-It may include medications, pericardiocentesis to remove the fluid or surgical procedures.
+Treatment for pericardial effusion depends on its cause and severity.
+It may include medications, pericardiocentesis to remove the fluid, or surgical procedures.